Mickey's Monkey (song)

 "Mickey's Monkey" is a 1963 song recorded by the R&B group the Miracles on Motown Records' Tamla label.
 It was written and produced by Motown's main songwriting team of Brian Holland, Lamont Dozier, and Eddie Holland, who later went on to write two more Miracles hit singles, the Top 40 "I Gotta Dance to Keep From Crying", and the Top 20 "(Come 'Round Here) I'm The One You Need".
-This was unusual, as most Miracles songs were composed by the group members themselves.
+This was an unusual writing situation for the Miracles, as most of their songs were generally composed by the group members themselves.

 Overview

-Described by Miracles lead singer Smokey Robinson as "One of our biggest records ever in life", "Mickey's Monkey" was a Billboard Top 10 Pop smash, reaching #8 on that chart, and a Top 10 R&B hit as well, reaching #3.
+Described by Miracles lead singer Smokey Robinson as "One of our biggest records ever in life", "Mickey's Monkey" was a Billboard Top 10 Pop smash, reaching No.8 on that chart, and a Top 10 R&B hit as well, reaching No.3.
 One of the group's most powerful singles, it was also the Miracles' third million-selling record in as many years, after "Shop Around" (1961) and "You've Really Got A Hold On Me" (1962).
+It was also a Top 10 hit in Canada, peaking at #10 (see chart below).